-Overseas pension schemes will usually ensure that residual pension funds pass to the intended beneficiaries as would be the case in the UK, although QROPS have some advantages if the settlor is over the age 74, or if the fund is in excess of the UK Lifetime Allowance (Currently £1.25 million but subject to legislation reducing to £1 million in 2016).
+Overseas pension schemes will usually ensure that residual pension funds pass to the intended beneficiaries as would be the case in the UK, although QROPS have some advantages if the settlor is over the age 74, or if the fund is in excess of the UK Lifetime Allowance (Currently £1 million but subject to legislation increasing by 3% in April 2018).

 Depending on the jurisdiction chosen for the Overseas Pension Scheme, there is the potential for greater protection against creditors and other claimants than is typically available in the UK.
 However, this has to be balanced against protection available on regulated funds and advice which is higher in the UK, Australia and the USA than anywhere else.